fablabbcn/smartcitizen-docs/docs/Components/Firmware/guides/Using the Shell.md

 Software-wise, different platforms will have different interfaces.
 The easiest and most reliable for all of them would be through the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 !!! example "Using the Arduino IDE"
-    Launch the _Arduino IDE_ and select the port under `Tools > Port >`:
+    - Launch the _Arduino IDE_ and select the port under `Tools > Port >`:

     ![](https://i.imgur.com/XEZXoyy.png)

-    Launch the `Serial Monitor` under 'Tools > Serial Monitor'.
+    - Launch the `Serial Monitor` under `Tools > Serial Monitor`.
 Make sure that the dropdowns in the bottom are set as in the image below (`Carriage return` and `115200 baud`)

-    Type in `help` to get started.
+    - Type in `help` to get started.

     ![](https://i.imgur.com/iSONfFB.png)

 More advanced users would probably rather use a more _rugged_ interface.
-In this case, you could use `screen` in your terminal:
+In this case, you could use `screen` in your terminal of choice:

 ```
 > ls /dev/cu | grep usb
 cu.usbmodem1411
 tty.usbmodem1411
 > screen /dev/cu.usmodem1411
-SCK >
 SCK >
 ...
 ```